Dineshkumar200/Android-Studio/Workshop 1/README.md

 ## RESULT
-Thus a Simple Android Application create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio is developed and executed successfully.
+Thus a Simple Android Application create a welcome Activity  to display messages using Android Studio is developed and executed successfully.